dalehenrich/gsApplicationTools/docs/gettingStarted.md

   GsFile gciLogServer: stream contents
 ```

-The `saveContinuationFor:titled:inTransactionDo:` method arranges to create the continuation within it's own transaction or within an existing transaction:
+The `saveContinuationFor:titled:inTransactionDo:` method arranges to create the continuation within its own transaction or within an existing transaction:

 ```Smalltalk
 saveContinuationFor: exception titled: title inTransactionDo: inTransactionBlock